 Bank One is transitioning from an era of simply listening to shareholder voices to actively incorporating stakeholder aspirations into its decision-making.
-This means open dialogue with customers, employees, NGOs, and regulators and understanding their concerns and perspectives on ESG issues.
-By creating collaborative platforms and fostering transparent communication, our teams leverage collective wisdom to build a responsible and successful Bank, one that not only delivers value to shareholders but also contributes meaningfully to the communities we serve.
+This means open dialogue with customers, employees, NGOs and regulators, to understand their concerns and perspectives on ESG issues.

+By creating collaborative platforms and fostering transparent communication, our teams leverage collective wisdom to build a responsible and successful Bank - one that not only delivers value to shareholders but also contributes meaningfully to the communities we serve.

-Our ESG Wheel (Our 3 Year Journey)
+Our ESG Wheel (our 3-year journey)

-Visualizing the Bank's dedication to ESG, the circular model at the heart of its strategy spins on three pillars: Environment, Social and Governance.
+Visualising the Bank's dedication to ESG, the circular model at the heart of its strategy spins on three pillars: Environment, Social and Governance.
 These interconnected segments reflect the Bank's unwavering commitment to a sustainable future.